Current as of: February 4, 2025 - 22:06

 Please advise us of any special dietary requirements at the time of booking.

 We use a comfortable van or bus, ruggedly built to Icelandic standards and able to cope with most types of terrain, including fording glacial rivers.
-Airport transfers are on the FlyBus service.
+Airport transfers are on the Flybus service.

-Iceland is on the northern edge of the temperate zone, meaning it has cool summers.
-Daytime temperatures in the summer months can be anything from 10C to 20C (50F to 68F).
+Summer departures: Iceland is on the northern edge of the temperate zone, meaning it has cool summers.
+Daytime temperatures in summer can be anything from 10C to 20C (50F to 68F).
 In mountain areas, be prepared for some days of poor weather with strong winds and rain, but usually the weather is quite pleasant, though cool.
 There is constant daylight, but not midnight sun, in May, June and July.

 Recommended arrival time: You can arrive at any time today.
 There will be a welcome briefing in the evening, but if you miss it the leader will update you separately